-The FCA sets minimum regulatory capital adequacy requirements for System banks and associations.
-Effective January 1, 2017, these requirements were modified to make System regulatory requirements more transparent and to ensure that the System's capital requirements are comparable with the Basel III framework and the standardized approach of federal banking regulatory agencies.
-The requirements are based on regulatory ratios as defined by the FCA and include common equity tier 1 (CET1) capital, tier 1 capital, total capital, tier 1 leverage, and unallocated retained earnings (URE) and URE equivalents leverage ratios.
+The FCA sets minimum regulatory capital adequacy requirements for System banks and associations that ensure that the System's capital requirements are comparable with the Basel III framework and the standardized approach of federal banking regulatory agencies.
+The requirements are based on regulatory ratios as defined by the FCA and include common equity tier 1 (CET1) capital, tier 1 capital, total capital, and tier 1 leverage ratios.
+The tier 1 leverage ratio must include a minimum unallocated retained earnings (URE) and URE equivalents component.
 The permanent capital ratio remains in effect under the Farm Credit Act with minor modifications to risk-adjusted assets.

 The permanent capital, CET1, tier 1, and total capital ratios are calculated by dividing the three-month average daily balance of the capital numerator, as defined by the FCA, by a risk-adjusted asset base.
-Unlike these ratios, the tier 1 leverage, URE and URE equivalents, and collateral ratios do not incorporate any risk-adjusted weighting of assets.
 Risk-adjusted assets refer to the total dollar amount of the institution's assets adjusted by an appropriate credit conversion factor as defined by regulation.
 Generally, higher credit conversion factors are applied to assets with more inherent risk.
-The tier 1 leverage and URE and URE equivalents leverage ratios are calculated by dividing the three-month average daily balance of the capital numerator, as defined by the FCA, by the three-month average daily balance of total assets adjusted for regulatory deductions.
+The tier 1 leverage ratio and URE and URE equivalents component of the tier 1 leverage ratio do not incorporate any risk-adjusted weighting of assets.
+These ratios are calculated by dividing the three-month average daily balance of the capital numerator, as defined by the FCA, by the three-month average daily balance of total assets adjusted for regulatory deductions.